 HR planning in retail

-This is the current staffing situation in the retail sector: many employees have left the textile sector for companies in sectors that were not affected by pandemic-related closures, such as food retailers.
+This is the current staffing situation in the retail sector: many employees have left the textile sector and bakeries for companies in sectors that were not affected by pandemic-related closures, such as food retailers.

 Challenges for the HR department